glegoux/browsing-history-shell/README.md

 ## Tests

-Use container docker with interactive and unit tests.
+Use docker container for interactive and unit tests.
 Launch the script `./run`.
 See  [test/](https://github.com/glegoux/browsing-history-shell/blob/master/test/).

 ## Installation